TheraForge/Getting-Started/README.md

 For a newbie, **MagicBox is the perfect starting point!**

+> [!NOTE]
-For further assistance, visit the respective GitHub repositories linked in the framework descriptions.
+> For further assistance, visit the respective GitHub repositories linked to in the frameworks' descriptions above.

 # Conclusion